globalstripe/hot-cold-firebase-lambda/README.md

 In this example - we need to skip re-initializing the firebase connection and db object create - if the function is 'HOT'

+Attempting to re-initialize throws an error we want to avoid.

 Global code - defined before the async handler function is only executed once, when the lambda cold starts,  The handler code executes when the function is 'hot'

 So loading the libraries for example.